daisy951111/SCED_PSH/README.md

 The main files are organized as follows:

-- `Sced_estimation.m`
-  Performs variable selection and compares the proposed SCED method with other methods as mentioned in paper.

-- `Sced_lqa.m`
+- `sced_lqa.m`
-  Main function for parameter estimation based on the local quadratic approximation (LQA) algorithm.
+  Main function for simultaneous variable selection and estimation based on the local quadratic approximation (LQA) algorithm.

-- `Tunning_sced.m`
+- `tunning_sced.m`
   Implements tuning parameter selection (e.g., EBIC-based selection).

-- `Real_data.m`
+- `real_data.m`
   Real data analysis for empirical validation of the proposed method.

-- `Sced_cd.m`
+- `sced_cd.m`
   Extension to high-dimensional settings using coordinate descent for simultaneous variable selection and estimation.

+- `computing_time.m`
+  Conducts Monte Carlo simulations to evaluate the computational efficiency of the proposed SCED method and competing approaches.

 ---